ahazem/ruby-conf-18-notes/day-1/keynote-matz.md

 2.6 is coming this Christmas.<br />
 3.0 is next year.

+Teases about a project after releasing Ruby 3.0 that might be the future of Ruby.
+Nothing concerete to share yet.

+Talk ends.

 Slides or video for the keynote is not available (will be updated as soon as it is uploaded to ConFreaks).

 #### Q&A